rctn/pseudocerebellum/docs/source/data/basket.rst

    Source cell | Cell count or Target cell   | Value       | Reference basket      | Cell count                  | 7.5x10^6    | LoebnerEE-1989
    basket      | purkinje                    | 9, 50       | LoebnerEE-1989

-There are also gap junctions between basket cells which are oriented along the sagittal plane (same direction as the basket cell axons, perpendicular to the parallel fibers).
-Described in note for: :cite:`RieublandS+2-2014`.